-Sharing your RangeMe brand page is a great way to have your existing buyer contacts review your product catalogue online, even if they don’t have an account with RangeMe.
+Sharing your RangeMe brand page is a great way to have your existing buyer contacts review your product catalog online, even if they don’t have an account with RangeMe.
 It gives you the advantage of sharing all the relevant information a buyer needs, while also giving you valuable data on how they interact with your brand and products on RangeMe.

 Here are a few tips to enhance your shares for better results: